canjs/canjs/guides/recipes/create-a-live-timestamp.md

 application state that changes over time, as well as making information rendered in a template human-readable using a helper function.

-First, we'll add a `createdAt` property to the data like:
+First, we’ll add a `createdAt` property to the data like:

 ```
  var data = new can.Map({